You are here

-- M.A.C.
-(Margaret A. Cargill) Foundation grants: Marlboro has received funds to support student work on the environment, beginning in Spring 2012 and continuing through the summer of 2014.
+- Environmental Internship grants: Marlboro has received funds to support student work on the environment.
 These funds offer opportunities for research support at all levels and from all disciplines, and for student attendance at conferences or workshops relating to environmental topics.
-In addition, the grant will support summer internships or field work relating to the environment, beginning in summer 2012.
-A group of faculty in Environmental Studies administers M.A.C grants.
-View the full listing of M.A.C.
-Grant opportunities available for students and faculty.
-For questions, please contact Jenny Ramstetter.
+In addition, the grant will support summer internships or field work relating to the environment.
+A group of faculty in Environmental Studies administers the environmental grants.
+For questions, please contact Maggie Patari.

 - Summer Language Grants: Summer Language Grants are awarded to continuing Marlboro students to pursue language study off-campus during the summer break.
-The goal of the summer language grants is to give students a means by which they can develop skills in languages not regularly offered at the college.
+The goal of the summer language grants is to give students a means by which they can develop skills in languages they have been studying at the college or continuing or new study of a language that is not taught at Marlboro.
 The language study should be integrated into the academic program of the student, and intensive immersion programs are recommended.
 The Language Committee administers summer language grants.
-For questions, please contact Rosario de Swanson.
+For questions, please contact Maggie Patari.

 Other Grant Opportunities for Marlboro Students:

 - Senior Plan Awards: Fulltime seniors with a Plan application on file may apply for up to $300 for materials or services to support the Plan of Concentration.
-Deadlines are September 30th in the Fall, and Janaury 31st in the Spring.
-The assistant dean for academic affairs administers senior Plan awards View the 2013-14 Senior Plan Award application process.
-Contact: Sirkka Kauffman.
+Deadlines are September 30th in the Fall, and February 15th in the Spring.
+The academic affairs office administers Senior Plan awards.
+Contact: Margaret Hunt